By Audley specialist Chris

 Borneo has some of the last untouched rainforests in the world, with wildlife and plant life that you just can’t see anywhere else.
 I hadn’t moved far on my first trek before being greeted by the dangling arm of an orangutan.

-Well laid-out trails give you access to and routes through Borneo’s protected reserves and parks.
+Well laid-out trails give you access to routes through Borneo’s protected reserves and parks.
 You can navigate through the tangled jungle, vines dangling around you, or scale the jagged peaks above.

 One of the walks I suggest below — the Headhunters’ Trail — also gives you the chance to experience the warm hospitality of the Iban people while staying in a traditional longhouse.